-When I was young, one of my Mom’s many jobs was as an art teacher in prisons, so I was exposed to all sorts of cool art mediums and tools.
-Prisoners always used them in creative ways, like using a paper cutter on another inmate's fingers.
+One of my Mom’s many jobs was as an art teacher in prisons, so I was exposed to all sorts of cool mediums and tools.
+The inmates always used them in creative ways, like using a paper cutter on another inmate's fingers.
+My mom had to clean up the mess...
 Dismembered digits in a glass full of ice is a vision I will never shake.

-Lucky for me, as teenager we lived in an area of upstate New York that was the hub of Broadway set production.
+Fortuitously, one of the places we lived in upstate New York when I was a teenager was the hub of Broadway set production.
 When I was 15 I managed to get an interview with the art director of one of the shops.
 So, I loaded up the trunk of my Mom’s car with all the comic book characters, paintings, sketches, and sculptures I had made.
 I was hired on the spot for a summer job which led to a work study program through high school, and eventually a full-time job.

 I loved it, and I soaked up everything I possibly could from the art department -- how to build absolutely anything out of clay, foam, wood and steel.
 We built incredible sets for Beauty and the Beast, The Lion King, Titanic the Musical and many others.